Safeguarding in the parish of St Gregory

 The Diocese has a Safeguarding Commission chaired by an Independent lay person with extensive experience in working with children and vulnerable adults.
 Other members of the Commission come from a range of relevant professional backgrounds such as Social Care, the Police, Health, Probation and Clergy.
 The Commission oversees and guides the work of the Safeguarding Team, ensuring the correct implementation of Policy and Procedures.

-The Diocesan Safeguarding Coordinator can be contacted on 0117 954 0993 or firstname.lastname@example.org.
+The Diocesan Safeguarding Office can be contacted on 0117 954 0993 or firstname.lastname@example.org.

 Further information about safeguarding within the diocese may be found at www.cliftondiocese.com.